mathematicalthinking/encompass/UPGRADE_NOTES.md

 Some of the helpers could be replaced in a future upgrade with built-in helpers: is-in and is-equal.

-In a recent Ember update, helpers can now be regular functions rather than wrapped in a manager.
+In Ember 4.5, helpers can now be regular functions rather than wrapped in a manager.

+11/14/2024: Upgraded to 4.5 and simplified all helpers.

 ## EmberTable